xueyanlipku/xueyanlipku.github.io/index.md

 Greetings!
 I am currently a 4th-year PhD student in Seismology at University of Texas at Dallas.
 My supervisor is [[Prof. Hejun Zhu](https://scholar.google.com/citations?user=dCUgUwYAAAAJ&hl=en)].

-My research is focusing on investigating the radial and azimuthal anisotropy structure of Australian Plate using adjoint tomography.
+My research focuses on investigating the radial and azimuthal anisotropy structure of Australian Plate using adjoint tomography.
 Besides, I am also interested in resolution evaluation of inverted model, wave equation modeling and imaging techniques.

 <br>